cfgnunes/extension-pack-hp/README.md

  - Argument 1: a number or a list/array/matrix of numbers
 ```

+- `RECPOL` - **Rectangular/Polar Toggle Command**: Switches between Rectangular and Polar coordinate modes.
+If the calculator is currently set to Rectangular mode, it will switch to Cylindrical (Polar), and vice versa.
+Useful for quickly changing the coordinate system.

 - `NSOLVE` - **Numerical Solver Command**: Calls the ROOT command using the predefined variable VX from the CASDIR directory.
 This command makes the process faster and more streamlined.
 ```
 Input: